 I’ve never been to Germany before, even though it’s effectively on my doorstep.
-I had reason to recently – in March 2019 – to attend the ITB Berlin Travel Conference, dubbed as the:
+I had reason to when I attended the ITB Berlin Travel Conference, dubbed as the:

 World’s Leading Travel Trade Show.